What to Eat for Your Body Type

-So, to summarize, if you’re a liver type, make sure you’re eating low protein, low fat, and lots of cruciferous vegetables, okay?
+So, to summarize, if you’re the liver type, make sure you’re eating low protein, low fat, and lots of cruciferous vegetables, okay?
 Great.

 The Thyroid Body Type

-If you’re a thyroid body type, then you’re dealing with weight gain all over and a very slow metabolism.
+If you’re the thyroid body type, then you’re dealing with weight gain all over and a very slow metabolism.
 Here’s what you should be eating to handle those things:

 Like liver types, thyroid types also have issues with high-fat diets.
 If you have a weak thyroid, your body isn’t going to be able to digest fats properly.
 So make sure you stay away from fried foods or foods with high-fat content.

-It probably wouldn’t be such a big deal if you had a healthy thyroid, but if you’re struggling with thyroid issues it’s best not to stress the thyroid by making sure it’s got enough iodine to work properly.
+It probably wouldn’t be such a big deal if you had a healthy thyroid, but if you’re struggling with thyroid issues, it’s best not to stress the thyroid by making sure it got enough iodine to work properly.

-Of course, if you absolutely can’t give up your asparagus, there’s a way around this—just add more iodine into your diet!
-Sea kelp or sea weed is a great way to do this, or you can also try my
+Of course, if you absolutely can’t give up your asparagus, there’s a way around this— just add more iodine to your diet!
+Taking sea kelp or seaweed is a great way to do this, or you can also try my

 One key thing I’d like to bring up is that each of these eating plans are more like rules of thumb than strict guidelines.
 Rather than following these eating plans exactly, listen to your body and see how it responds, then adjust accordingly.